ksahlin/isONcorrect/README.md

 USAGE
 -------

+## Running

-### Running
+### Using correction_pipeline.sh

+You can simply run `./correction_pipeline.sh <raw_reads.fq>  <outfolder>  <num_cores> ` which will perform the steps 1-5 below for you.
+The `correction_pipeline.sh` script is available in this repository [here](https://github.com/ksahlin/isONcorrect/blob/master/scripts/correction_pipeline.sh).
+Simply download the reposotory or the individual [correction_pipeline.sh file](https://github.com/ksahlin/isONcorrect/blob/master/scripts/correction_pipeline.sh).

-For a fastq file with raw ONT cDNA reads, the following pipeline is recommended.
-A bash script to run this pipeline is provided below.
+For a fastq file with raw ONT cDNA reads, the following pipeline is recommended:
 1. Produce full-length reads (with [pychopper](https://github.com/nanoporetech/pychopper) (a.k.a. `cdna_classifier`))
 2. Cluster the full length reads into genes/gene-families ([isONclust](https://github.com/ksahlin/isONclust))
 3. Make fastq files of each cluster (`isONclust write_fastq` command)
 4. Correct individual clusters ([isONcorrect](https://github.com/ksahlin/isONcorrect))
 5. Join reads back to a single fastq file (This is of course optional)

-Below shows specific pipeline script to go from raw reads `raw_reads.fq` to corrected full-length reads `all_corrected_reads.fq` (please modify/remove arguments as needed).
+### Manually

+The contents of the `correction_pipeline.sh` is (roughly) provided below.
+If you want more individual control over the steps than what the `correction_pipeline.sh` can do for you (such as different parameters in each step), you can modify/remove arguments as needed in `correction_pipeline.sh` or in the below script.

 ```
 #!/bin/bash